sourcegraph/about/blogposts/gophercon-2018-micro-optimizing-go-code.md

 Liveblogger: [Matt Jaffee](https://twitter.com/mattjaffee)

 Everyone knows: if you need to go fast, bust out the assembly.
-But what if there’s better performance to be had just by writing Go more carefully?
+But what if there's better performance to be had just by writing Go more carefully?

 ## Summary